nusco/narjillos/README.md

 #Narjillos

 Just one of my own private obsessions: artificial life and evolutionary algorythms.
-In Java.
 Strongly inspired by Jeffrey Ventrella's GenePool (http://www.swimbots.com).

 ##How to run it